AD-SDL/rpl_workcell/pcr_workcell/README.md

 ## Running the PCR Workflow

 ### Running ROS2 NODES
 In order to start the PCR Workflow, you should start ROS2 Nodes on "Parker" and "Strange" computers first.
 Currently, Parker is assigned to run the nodes for OT2, Sealer, Peeler, Biometra and Sciclops robots and "Strange" is assigned to run the nodes for PF400 robot and Camera Module.
-To start the node follow the steps below.
+To start the nodes, follow the steps below.
 ### Start ROS2 Nodes on Strange
 - Open a new shell and ssh into the Strange.
 - Note: Password to Strange is ....